gecko0307/dagon/README.md

 dub build --compiler=ldc2 --build=release-nobounds
 ```

-To use Dagon repository directly instead of a release (for example, to modify the engine), you can clone it with Git and specify the local path to the `dagon` dependency in your `dub.json`:
+To use Dagon repository directly instead of a release (for example, to modify the engine), you can clone it with Git and specify the local path to the `dagon` dependency in your `dub.json` or `dub.selections.json`:

 ```
-"dependencies": {
 "dagon": { "path": "path/to/your/dagon/copy" }
-}
 ```

 Runtime Dependencies